 Imagine you're in intensive care at a hospital, stricken by a life-limiting illness and unable to communicate.
-Despite the best medical care, it's unlikely you will leave the hospital alive.
+Despite the best medical care, it's unlikely you'll leave the hospital alive.
 They can, however, prolong your breathing and heart function temporarily by using artificial life support.

 Is this the kind of treatment you want for yourself?